cloudurable/kafka-training/java/lab5.4/README.md

 (config/server-0.properties, config/server-1.properties, and config/server-2.properties).
 The config files
 for the brokers are in lab directory under config.
 After you are done, restart Zookeeper if needed and then restart the servers.
-Try starting and stopping different Kafka Brokers while StockPriceKafkaProducer is running.
+Try starting and stopping different Kafka Brokers while `StockPriceKafkaProducer` is running.
 Be sure to observe metrics, and observe any changes.
-Also run replication verification utility in one terminal while checking topics stats in another with describe-topics.sh in another terminal.
+Also run replication verification utility in one terminal while checking topics stats in another with `describe-topics.sh` in another terminal.

 ## ***ACTION*** - PERFORM the min.insync.replicas as decribed above

 ### Expected output from changing min.insync.replicas

 The Producer will work even if one broker goes down.
-The Producer will not work if two brokers go down because min.insync.replicas=2, thus two replicas have to be up besides leader.
+The Producer will not work if two brokers go down because `min.insync.replicas=2`, thus two replicas have to be up besides leader.
 Since the Producer can run with 1 down broker, notice that the replication lag can get really far behind.